boston-library/bpldc_authority_api/README.md

 ```
 $ docker-compose run bpldc_authority_api rails db:setup
 ```
 The application will be available on `localhost:3001`.
-Use `docker-compose up` and `docker-compose down` to start/stop the application.
+Use `docker-compose up -d` and `docker-compose down` to start/stop the application.